Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology: Abstract

 \section{Abstract}

 The extreme sensitivity of chaotic systems to external perturbations makes them natural candidates for sensing applications.
 We propose a single-shot echo-based protocol for estimating small rotations about an unknown axis that leverages random symmetric probe states prepared via chaotic dynamics.
 In contrast to previous protocols for this axis-agnostic rotation sensing problem that depend on difficult-to-prepare anticoherent states, the random probe states used in our protocol can be prepared via constant-depth chaotic circuits composed of random one-axis twisting pulses.
+Further, the signal of interest can be extracted simply by measuring the total spin polarization.
 We demonstrate analytically that our protocol achieves Heisenberg scaling relative to an arbitrary rotation axis that need not be a priori known.
 We also investigate the effects of collective and single-particle dephasing in our protocol using analytical and numerical tools.
-While the requirements on dephasing rates to maintain Heisenberg sensitivity are strict, they are achievable in near-term experiments, for instance, for magnetometric rotosensing with high-spin lanthanide atoms such as dysprosium-164.
+While the requirements on dephasing rates to maintain Heisenberg sensitivity are strict, they are achievable in near-term experiments, for instance, in magnetometric rotosensing with high-spin lanthanide atoms such as $^{164} \text{Dy}$.